The Reserve Bank of India was established on April 1, 1935 in accordance with the provisions of the Reserve Bank of India Act, 1934.

 - Banker to banks: maintains banking accounts of all scheduled banks.

-- Two, namely, College of Agricultural Banking and Reserve Bank of India Staff College are part of the Reserve Bank
+- Three, namely, RBI Academy, College of Agricultural Banking and Reserve Bank of India Staff College are part of the Reserve Bank.

-- Others are autonomous, such as, National Institute for Bank Management, Indira Gandhi Institute for Development Research (IGIDR), Institute for Development and Research in Banking Technology (IDRBT)
+- Other autonomous, such as, Institute for Development and Research in Banking Technology (IDRBT)

 For details on training establishments,